SEO agencies have to work with hard, complex metrics to determine a benchmark for success when it comes to their keyword groups’ performance.

 Although it may seem like a good performance indicator to start with and try to optimize for growth, it doesn’t paint the whole picture.

 It gets misleading when a new keyword starts ranking, for instance.
 So if keyword X is in position 1 and keyword Y is in position 3, your average position will be 2.
 But if keyword Z enters in position 10, then the average position actually drops although your performance is improving.
 You’ll get a 4.6 average.
 That drives your attention to another part of your campaign than necessary.

 Mix in SERP features in the formula and things can be even more confusing, due to Google’s counting method of positions from top to bottom, making an AMP carousel a position 2, but a Knowledge Graph card a position 6.
 And let’s not forget that it depends on device and location.

-Also, the average position doesn’t include search volumes for the ranking keywords, so you may have a good ranking keyword with low searches, which won’t really drive traffic to the client’s site.
+Also, the average position doesn’t include search volumes for the ranking keywords, so you may have a good ranking keyword with a few searches, which won’t really drive traffic to the client’s site.

 Keyword stacks — Number of keywords in top 1-3, 4-10, 11+

 Another stop in the SEO industry’s quest of performance metrics refers to the keyword stacks, grouping them by the number of keywords in positions 1-3, 4-10, 11-20 etc. Calculated as such, it is meant to showcase how a website is faring in visibility based on the number of keywords in each “stack” — is it more on the top 1-3 side or on the 4-10 side?

 So you will know the amount of keywords generating a certain visibility number or percentage.

 But there’s a catch.